dirigible-io/dirigible-io.github.io/docs-blogs/docs/2021/10/11/low-code-mobile-apps-with-dirigible-and-ns.md

 !!! note

     What we reviewed in this article is a **research topic** rather than a fully implemented feature in Dirigible.
 The generation of mobile apps is certainly coming to Dirigible at some point, but there is a lot of work left to make it production-ready.
 That being said, any feedback, ideas and, of course, contribution will be appreciated.
+Link to the code sample on GitHub can be found [here](https://github.com/dirigiblelabs/mobile-gen).